 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of our therapeutic candidates.
-Since our inception through March 31, 2024, we have funded our operations primarily with net proceeds from sales of our convertible preferred stock and common stock totaling gross proceeds of approximately \$318.3 million.
-As of March 31, 2024, we had cash, cash equivalents, and marketable securities of \$101.6 million.
+Through November 5, 2024, we have funded our operations primarily with net proceeds from sales of our convertible preferred stock and common stock totaling gross proceeds of approximately \$362.8 million.
+As of September 30, 2024, we had cash, cash equivalents, and marketable securities of \$111.3 million.

-During the first quarter in 2024, we sold 1,699,600 shares of common stock under our Open Market Sales Agreement, or the Sales Agreement, at an average price of \$3.14 per share, for net proceeds after deducting commissions and other offering expenses of \$5.2 million.
+During the nine months ended September 30, 2024, we sold 1,699,600 shares of common stock under our Open Market Sales Agreement, or the Sales Agreement, at an average price of \$3.14 per share, for net proceeds after deducting commissions and other offering expenses of \$5.2 million.
+Subsequent to September 30, 2024 through November 5, 2024, the Company sold 1,186,487 shares of common stock under the Sales Agreement at an average price of \$3.78 per share, for net proceeds of \$4.4 million.